The ultimate guide to deploying your node app on Linux

 • The ability for you to log in automatically using your SSH key, without needing a password, as your own account, and with full sudo access.

-• We've moved our load balancer guides elsewhere.
-We've got links to different strategies for load balancing at the end of the article.
+• Links to different strategies for load balancing at the end of the article.

 Oh yeah and one more thing: